 If you are on a demand rate, your electric bill not only includes a Customer Charge and Energy Charge, but it also includes a Demand Charge, which is a charge for an electrical "demand" that occurs during each monthly billing cycle.
 This charge is designed to cover part of the actual costs of providing electricity to your home.

 Electric demand is measured in kilowatts (kW).
 It is a measure of the period during the month when the greatest amount of power was required.
 Another way to think about it is the point in the month when the greatest number of electrical appliances and other loads operated at one time.
+If your demand exceeds 20kW, or your energy use exceeds 5000kWh, then your account may be moved to a demand rate per our TARIFF.

 Alaska Electric Light & Power meters measure demand by identifying the 15-minute window during which the greatest amount of energy was consumed, as shown in this example.
 Assume the peak energy consumption for a home over 15 minutes during a billing period is 5 kilowatt-hours (kWh).
 To calculate the average power (demand) over that 15 minutes, we use the following formula: